KCL-BMEIS/KCL-DGX-cluster-documentation/1-Setup-cluster-connection/README.md

 All the files related to *openssh* are located in the folder `${HOME}/.ssh` for both Linux and Windows OS.
 The most important file inside this folder is the `config` file.
 This file contains the information of different hosts and the options we want to use when connecting to them.
-If the file does not exist we can create this file using a text editor such as `nano`, `vim`, `touch` or your common IDE.
+If the file does not exist, we can create this file using a text editor such as `nano`, `vim`, `touch` or your common IDE.
 A common *config* file with the necessary options to establish the connection with the *aicheadnode* can be found in [here](config).
 If you are using this sample file, remember to substitute the missing parts with your username for both the bouncer and the aicheadnode.